amousso3/amousso3.github.io/index.md

 title: "Computational Physicist and SWE Portfolio"
 ---

+---
-I am a fourth year Physics, Math, and CS student at the University of Toronto with a passion for solving challenging in problems in physics, engineering, and software.
+I am a fourth year Physics Specialist with a Minor in CS and Math at the University of Toronto.
+I have a passion for solving challenging in problems in physics, engineering, and software.
+I am interested in Software Engineering, Data Science, and Quantum Computing.

 **Technical Skills**: Python, C/C++, Java, UNIX Shell, Git, Excel

+---
 ## Education
 Honours Bachelors of Science, *University of Toronto* (_June 2026_)
-- Physics Specialist
-- Math + CS Minor

 **Awards and Accomplishments:**